-We all love trains in this house, so when Monkey’s Godmummy suggested meeting up at STEAM – Museum of the Great Western Railway, in Swindon we thought it was a great idea.
+We all love trains in this house, so when my son’s Godmummy suggested meeting up at STEAM – Museum of the Great Western Railway, in Swindon we thought it was a great idea.

 Swindon is just over an hour away from us, and we set off yesterday morning in Oxfordshire’s unexpected snow storm!
 It all added to the excitement, but luckily the snow turned to rain by the time we reached the outskirts of Swindon.
 It’s very easy to find STEAM as it shares a parking area with the Swindon Designer Outlet Centre, which is well signposted.
 We arrived just after 10.30am on Sunday, and found a parking space easily.
 You get a parking ticket on entry into the car park – change this in the museum and you will get free car parking all day.

 At the end of the exhibits is a model railway that the children can operate.
-Monkey was in heaven.
+My son was in heaven.

-We had a really good day, Monkey had a great time and I would definately recommend it.
+We had a really good day, my son had a great time and I would definitely recommend it.
 I’d been a little concerned beforehand that a 3-year-old would be bored, but far from it, we struggled to get him to come home!